Avant-monts franc-comtois

 Geological context of the exploration area covered by the Avant-Monts-franc-comtois license located in France

-In order to further our geological knowledge of the area and verify the helium and carbon dioxide content, in April 2021, 45-8 ENERGY submitted a exploration license application to the Ministry of Ecological Transition for a 306 km² area located in the northwestern part of the Doubs department.
+In order to push further our geological knowledge of the area and validate the helium and carbon dioxide content, 45-8 ENERGY submitted a exploration license application in April 2021.
+That license concerns a 306 km² area located in the northwestern part of the Doubs department.

-This license was granted by order of the Minister of Economy, Finance, Industrial and Digital Sovereignty and the Minister of Energy Transition on August 5, 2022, and published in the Official Journal on September 29, 2022.
+Granted by order of the Minister of Economy, Finance, Industrial and Digital Sovereignty and the Minister of Energy Transition on August 5, 2022, the license was published in the Official Journal on September 29, 2022.

-The PER was granted for a period of 5 years so that the necessary work can be carried out gradually across the entire license area.
+The license was granted for a period of 5 years so that the necessary works may be carried out gradually across the entire license area.

 0 km²